10 Ways to Improve Your Problem-Solving Skills

 Next, make a separate Mind Map of all possible solutions to the central problem.
 Add “main branches” showing all the ways that your problem can be solved, such as colleagues that can help, techniques you can apply, and other resources you can use.
 Add “sub-branches” to further explore the details.
 Make a final branch with the most suitable solution for the main problem.
 Use “sub-branches” for details.

-Through this exercise, you should be able to see which “branch” or option is the most practical, time-saving, and cost-effective way to solve the problem at hand.
+Through this exercise, you should be able to see which “branch” or option is the most practical, time-saving, and cost-effective problem solving method.

 9. Create “Psychological Distance”